As regenerative medicine expands, so does the noise.

 Every provider should supply batch-specific post-thaw reports.
 If they can’t, or offer a single document reused across lots, that’s a red flag.
 Always verify viability before you administer.

-3. Xeno-Free and DMSO-Free: Clean Inputs Matter
+3. Xeno-Free: Clean Inputs Matter

 -